-Options
+Stock Options

-As of , we had outstanding options to purchase an aggregate of shares of our common stock, with a weighted-average exercise price of approximately \$ per share, under our 2018 Plan.

-As of , we had outstanding options to purchase an aggregate of shares of our coprice of approximately \$ per share, under our 2008 Plan.

-shares of our common stock, with a weighted-average exercise
+As of exercise price of a , we had outstanding stock options to purchase an aggregate of pproximately \$ per share, under our 2018 Plan. shares of our common stock, with a weighted-average exercise price of a pproximately \$ per share, under our 2010 Plan.
+As of exercise price of a , we had outstanding stock options to purchase an aggregate of pproximately \$ per share, under our 2008 Plan. shares of our common stock, with a weighted-average Common Stock V Narrants rea of our common stock with an eventies price of the part

-Common Stock Warrants